CAROL MENU

 A temporary diversion was an eight year stint as a member of the CSUDH central administration in academic affairs.
 During the time I was the Associate Vice President of Academic Affairs and Dean of Graduate Studies.
 One of my responsibilities during that time was directing the conversion of the CSUDH campus from quarters to semesters.

 After learning that I had passed the Ph.D.
-Medical Geneticist examination, I was uncertain what I would do with the new title since I was already a full professor and loved my job and my students.
-I soon found the answer when a friend who was an M.D.
+Medical Geneticist examination, I was uncertain what I would do with the new title since I already was a full professor and loved my job and my students.
+I soon found the answer when a friend who is an M.D.
 Clinical Geneticist at King Drew Medical Center lost her genetic counselor.
-We agreed that I would continue teaching and work part time until she found a replacement.
-We worked so well together that I continued in that position at KDMC as their Medical Geneticist and genetic counselor for 14 years.
-During that time I also taught lectures in human genetics to the residents, medical school students, and attending doctors.
-Many of our CSUDH graduate and undergraduate students have worked with me in the Genetics Unit at the hospital.
+We agreed that I would work part time until she found a replacement.
+That was twelve years ago and I am still working at KDMC as their Medical Geneticist and genetic counselor.
+I also teach lectures in human genetics to the residents, medical school students, and attending doctors.
+Several of our CSUDH graduate and undergraduate students have worked with me in the Genetics Unit at the hospital.
 Several of these students have been co-authors on scientific journal publications and poster presentations.

-In the fall semester of 2001, I partially retired from CSUDH where I continued to teach Human Genetics, non majors General Biology, and an occasional Graduate Seminar in Medical Genetics.
-I continued as the Associate Director of the Genetics Unit in the Department of Obstetrics and Gynecology at our teaching hospital (King Drew Medical Center).
-I did prenatal counseling, coordinated the monthly Pediatric Genetic Clinic and did consults in the NICU (neonatal intensive care unit), the PICU (pediatric intensive care unit), and the Special Care Nursery.
-We also had adult referrals from a variety of clinics such as dermatology, cardiology, neurology, etc. I organized the Genetics Review once a month for the residents and attendings.
-We had many interesting cases and some of them were prepared for publication and poster presentations at the American Society of Human Genetics meetings and Clinical Genetics.
-We also published papers in the American Journal of Medical Genetics and Genetics in Medicine.
+As of fall semester 2001, I partially retired from CSUDH where I will continue to teach Human Genetics, non majors General Biology, and an occasional Graduate Seminar in Medical Genetics.
+As the Associate Director of the Genetics Unit in the Department of Obstetrics and Gynecology at our teaching hospital (King Drew Medical Center), I do prenatal counseling, coordinate the monthly Pediatric Genetic Clinic and do consults in the NICU (neonatal intensive care unit), the PICU (pediatric intensive care unit), and the Special Care Nursery.
+We also have adult referrals from a variety of clinics such as dermatology, cardiology, neurology, etc. I organize the Genetics Review once a month for the residents and attendings.
+We have many interesting cases and some of these have resulted in at poster presentations at the fall American Society of Human Genetics meetings and one has resulted in a paper published in the American Journal of Medical Genetics.

-My wish for each of you is that you find a career that is as satisfying for you as mine has been for me.
+My wish for each of you is that you find a career that is as satisfying for you as mine has been for me.....and continues to be.